 What should you expect from a credit counseling session?

-After choosing a credit counseling organization, the organization will pair you with a credit counselor to get started.
+After you choose a credit counseling organization, the organization will pair you with a credit counselor to get started.

-During your credit counseling session, you’ll receive feedback on how to improve your personal situation.
-According to Nitzsche, a credit counseling session may include:
+During your session, you’ll receive feedback on how to improve your personal situation.
+A credit counseling session may include …

 - Free budgeting help (beware of organizations — even those with “nonprofit” status — that charge for educational materials and workshops)